Malawi – Wildlife Rescue Center Veterinary Internship

 • Help to rehabilitate an array of wildlife at a renowned rescue center

-• Assist in hands-on husbandry of orphaned vervet monkeys (especially during the rainy season which is November-February)
+• Assist in hands-on husbandry of injured and orphaned animals (the center typically receives most orphans during the rainy season which is November-February)

 • Experience the beauty of Malawi with a visit to the famous, picturesque Lake Malawi